-Commission selling of financial products is financially more rewarding for advisers compared to the fee only model of advisory.
-In commission selling, advisers get paid more for doing significantly less work compared to the fee only model.
-It also brings awards, rewards and appreciation for advisers within ever growing agent and adviser community.
-On the other hand, fee only model, which is in the nascent stage in India, offers none of this.
-In fact, people like me, who are choosing fee only model over commission selling (and that too fixed fee model where fee is not linked to the size of the portfolio), are looked at as idiots.
-To some in the advisor community, we are like enemies, because the model we work on, is direct threat to the commission selling model, that has been working fine for them since long.
+People like me, who are choosing flat fee only model over commission selling (where fee is not linked to size of the portfolio), are looked at as idiots.
+To some in the advisor community, we are like enemies, because our model is direct threat to the commission model which is working fine for them since long.
 Increasing popularity of direct plans of mutual fund, online insurance plans and SEBI’s push for fee only model is also making the threat real.

 SEBI came up with Investor Adviser regulation in 2013.
 It says that, only advisers registered with SEBI, can provide investment advice.
-But once an adviser is registered as RIA (Registered Investment Adviser), he cannot earn commission from any financial product.
-This essentially means, that any person who wishes to work as an adviser, must move away from the greener pastures of commission selling.
+And once an adviser is registered as RIA (Registered Investment Adviser), he cannot earn commission from any financial product.
+This essentially means that a person who wishes to work as an adviser, must give up commission selling.

-All these reasons make moving to fee only model an immensely tough decision for both smaller and bigger advisers.
-Moving to this untested business model requires complete conviction in it which is difficult to form for advisers also because there is no acceptance to it in the adviser community they move in.
-This is probably as tough as changing the religion for most advisers.
+Working on this untested business model demands conviction in it.
+And it is difficult to form this conviction for advisers because there is no acceptance for it in the adviser community they move in.
+This is as tough as changing the religion for many advisers.
 Even genuine advisers are in dilemma whether to go for it or not.

 There is one safe way out of this dilemma.
-Advisers can go for SEBI RIA registration, move to fee only model and take MF and insurance agency in the name of close relatives or a close friends.
+Advisers can go for SEBI RIA registration, move to fee only model and transfer their commission business in the name of some close relative or friend.
 This solves the problem since both commission and fee can be earned at the same time.
-Most advisers would prefer this route instead of the cleaner route of fee only advisory.
+Most advisers would prefer this route instead of the cleaner fee only advisory.

-I cannot say that I am immune to the issues discussed above.
-But I have my own reasons for moving to fee only model of advisory.
-Fortunately, I also came across a group of advisers working on this model who share my thinking about it and that made things easier for me.
+I cannot say that I was immune to the issues discussed above.
+But I had my own reasons for moving to fee only model of advisory.
+I also came across a group of advisers working on this model who share my thinking about it and that made things easier for me.